leximelyano/rsschool-cv/CV.md

 # CV

-1. Бойко, Алексей
+1. Boyko Alexey
-2. Контактная информация :
+2. Bikosol@yandex.ru
-Телефон +79258024145
-Элкектронная почта (Bikosol@yandex.ru)
-3. Цель - Стать востребовательным iOS разработчиком Чем заниматься:
-Получить больше практического опыта в разработке клиент - серверных мобильных приложений с использованием архитектуры (MVC, MVVM, VIPER),получить навыки мобильной разработки в команде.Уверенные знания CocoaPods, UIKit, Foundation CoreData, CoreAnimation, работа с многопоточностью: GCD, OperationQueue.Получить навыки проведения Code Review.

-О себе:
+3. The goal is to become an in-demand iOS developer What to do:
+Gain more hands-on experience in developing client-server mobile applications using the architecture (MVC, MVVM), gain mobile development skills in a team.
+CocoaPods, UIKit, Foundation CoreData, CoreAnimation.

+About me:
-Прошел курсы SkillBox (iOS - разработка), стэнфордский курс CS193P «Developing  iOS 11 Apps with Swift» 2017 года.
+Completed the SkillBox (iOS Development) course, the 2017 Stanford CS193P course "Developing iOS 11 Apps with Swift".
-Изучил книги:
-Руководство по swift от Apple
-Основы разработки приложения под iOS и macOS. (Усов) Имею следующие навыки:
+I studied the books:
+Apple's Swift Guide
+Basics of app development for iOS and macOS.
+(Mustache) I have the following skills:
 Swift
-UI верстка кода
+UI layout
-MVC
-Git
+Git code

-Дополнительно:
-Принимал участие в качестве зрителя на конференции Mobius, также другие online курсы в сети. Занимаюсь с репетитором  по  iOS разработке два раза в неделю. Также занимаюсь английским языком.

-4. Высшее образование: Московский государственный университет экономики, статистики и информатики
+Additionally:
+Participated as a spectator at the Mobius conference, as well as other online courses on the network.
+I work with a tutor on iOS development twice a week.
+I also study English.
+4. SWIFT
 5. https://github.com/leximelyano/forInternship.git
-6. Английский — A1 — Начальный
+6. Don't have experiance
+7. Education: Moscow State University of Economics, Statistics and Informatics
+8. English-A1